BemTG/BemTG/README.md

 #### I am Google certified TensorFlow Developer with a deep interest in building AI systems for the upcoming decentralised Web 3.0 Data Economy.

-#### I am also the founder and owner of TranscribeMyAudio.ai and the lead developer at [META DAO-Agents](https://github.com/user/repo/blob/branch/other_file.md)
+#### I am also the founder and owner of [TranscribeMyAudio.ai]([https://github.com/user/repo/blob/branch/other_file.md](https://transcribemyaudio.ai/)) and the lead developer at [META DAO-Agents](https://medium.com/avalancheavax/winners-of-the-moralis-avalanche-hackathon-78879a6b2c16)

-<a src='https://medium.com/avalancheavax/winners-of-the-moralis-avalanche-hackathon-78879a6b2c16'>Meta DAO-Agents.</a>